 The WPH Charitable Trustees meet quarterly to consider and approve applications.
 “Applications received less than 14 days prior to the quarterly Board Meeting will only be considered if time permits”.
 However if an urgent application is received it will be discussed outside these time frames.
 Applications of less than £1000 may be approved outside the formal meeting.

 These notes are a guidance for applicants about the criteria used by the trustees when awarding funds.

-- Applications are only considered from individuals and groups based in Coventry and Warwickshire.
+- Applications ONLY considered from individuals and groups based in Coventry and Warwickshire.